Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 A much better way to track what you know about a quantum state is the humble [density matrix](https://en.wikipedia.org/wiki/Density_matrix).

 I won't be explaining how density matrices work in this post.
-Suffice it to say that, given a probability distribution of possible quantum states, you can compute a density matrix.
+Suffice it to say that, given a probability distribution of possible quantum states, you can compute a corresponding density matrix.
 And that it's easy to apply operations and measurements and post-selections to density matrices.
 And that if two probability distributions of states have the same density matrix, then those two distributions are observationally indistinguishable.